 THE INTERIOR OF THE HOUSE

 George had the principal rooms of the house redecorated to the design of James Wyatt in the 1780s.
 Perhaps this was when the van der Hagen paintings were lost!
-We will see more of his work later, in a house not on section 482 in 2019, but often on the list, Beaulieu.
-At the same time he probably built the present staircase hall, which had been an open inner court, and carried out other structural alterations.
+We can see more of Van der Hagen’s work in a house sometimes open to the public, Beaulieu.
+At the same time George the 1st Marquess probably built the present staircase hall, which had been an open inner court, and carried out other structural alterations.

 Bence-Jones writes that the finest of the Wyatt interiors are the dining room and the Blue drawing room, two of the most beautiful late eighteenth rooms in Ireland, he claims.

 A story is told that a woman’s son was hung, and she cursed the magistrate, the Marquess, by walking nine times around the courtyard of Curraghmore and cursing the family, wishing that the Marquess would have a painful death.
 It seems that her curse had some effect, as tragedy haunted the family.
-As mentioned previously, it was the fourth son who inherited the property and titles of Marcus Beresford, all other sons having died.
+It was the fourth son who inherited the property and titles of Marcus Beresford, all other sons having died.

 The obituary of the 8th Marquis of Waterford gives more details on the curse, which was described to us by our guide, with the help of the portraits: